 My name is Jay Kahane.
 I was a camper at Forest Valley Day Camp from 1973 to 1977.
 I was hired as an Apprentice Counsellor by Bert Fine in 1981.
 That same year I also worked as a Photography Specialist.
 After running the photography program for several years, I became Program Director.
 I later served as Transportation Director and then as Assistant Director to Jennifer Fine from 1989 through 1992.

 More than 20 years after the camp closed, I finally got around to assembling my significant collection of camp photos, documents and souvenirs.
 I have also compiled a significant amount of historical information based on my own knowledge and experience.
-It took about a year to put this site together and it went live in the spring of 2014.
+It took about a year to put this site together and the site went “live” in the spring of 2014.

 Photographs & Images